George Wilson Pierson: Family life

 In 1936, he brought a new bride to New Haven.
 In the early 1960s, he and his wife celebrated the marriage of two daughters, Laetitia and Nora.
 According to a granddaughter, he was a man "with glittering eyes and a sly sense of humor."

 Education

-Pierson earned a B.A. at Yale in 1926, and was awarded a Ph.D. in history from Yale in 1933.
+Pierson attained his B.A. from Yale in 1926 and was awarded the Warren Memorial High Scholarship prize for the "highest standing in scholarship."
+He earned his Ph.D. in history from Yale in 1933.
 His dissertation was "Two Frenchmen in America, 1831–1832," a study of the experiences of Alexis de Tocqueville and Gustave de Beaumont in the United States.
 It won the distinguished John Addison Porter Prize from the university for best work of scholarship that year.

 Career

 Pierson's entire academic career unfolded at Yale, beginning in 1926.

 As an assistant professor in the Department of History in 1938, Pierson translated and quoted from several of the letters in a book he wrote about Tocqueville in America; but he viewed them as primary source documents rather than as an epistolary accomplishment.
 The value of this early scholarship assumed greater importance as general public interest in Tocqueville's writing has evolved.

 Pierson was named to an endowed professorship in 1946.
 He remained active in teaching and as an administrator until his retirement in 1973.

 Pierson had climbed the academic ladder to become the chairman of the History Department in the late-1950s and early-1960s.

 Among his achievements was recruiting noted historians Arthur F. Wright and Mary C. Wright to teach Chinese history and John Whitney Hall to teach Japanese history.